 Given its compact size and advanced infrastructure, expats should have few problems when it comes to transport in South Korea.
 The country is well connected by road and rail networks.
 It's even possible to travel between major cities on cheap domestic flights.
-For most expats, especially those living in major cities, owning a car and driving in South Korea is unnecessary since getting around with public transport is generally easy.
+For most expats, especially those living in major cities, owning a car and driving in South Korea is unnecessary since getting around with public transport is fairly easy.

 Public transport in South Korea